nishantm77/stocksage/README.md

-# Stock Prediction using Long-Short Term Memory (LSTM) Networks
+# Stock Price Prediction using Long-Short Term Memory (LSTM) Networks

 ## Description
 This project aims to develop a robust stock price prediction model utilizing Long Short-Term Memory (LSTM) networks, a type of recurrent neural network (RNN) well-suited for time-series forecasting.
 The model leverages historical stock price data to identify patterns and trends, enabling it to predict future stock prices with improved accuracy.